 However, the kind of learning our dogs do in the continuous background of our lives is often invisible to us.
 So is our role in that learning.
 We humans tend to see “training” as a completely separate activity from everyday life.
 We see it as getting a handful of food and taking the dog into a specific environment, sometimes even away from home, and trying to teach her to do stuff we want when we want it.

 We might be taking a class or trying a method we saw on a YouTube video or even doing something we read in a book, but this is how we envision “training.”
 And if our dog doesn’t accept food in those environments we tend to conclude that she is not “food motivated,” meaning she won’t perform behaviors for food.
 But even the most particular, anxious, or shy dog learns and performs behaviors for food, as I show in the movie.
 “Real life” vs. “training” is a false dichotomy in this sense.
 The dog is performing behaviors for food if she eats at all.
 So what’s the difference?

-There is a real dichotomy on the dog’s side.
-If the dog will not perform behaviors for food in a training session but will in normal life, there is clearly a difference for the dog.
-It’s just not the one we think it is.
+The real dichotomy is on the dog’s side.
+If the dog will not perform behaviors for food in a training session but will in normal life, those situations are different for the dog.
+It’s just not the difference we think it is.
 The issue is not about the abstraction of “training.”
 It’s something else, and it’s our job to figure out what.

 The following are some of the reasons a dog might appear not to be “food motivated” in a training session.